Felix texts me at 8.30am to say John Lennon will be early.

 ‘All right.
 Later.’

-I’m now more nervous than ever.
-I look over at the drinks cabinet – I mean, a drinks cabinet, a mahogany drinks cabinet, who do they think I am, some American former politician? – and I actually wonder whether I should have a quick shot of something before leaving, although I know this is certain to be completely pointless.
-I eye the rather dispiriting selection, if you’ll pardon the pun: blended whisky, nondescript gin, standard vodka and a bottle of dark something I’ve never investigated.
+He hangs up.
+Bloody Felix.
+I wasn’t even considering asking Lennon any Beatle questions.
+Now I have hundreds, and I’m more nervous than ever.
+Thank goodness it’s Lennon and not Macca, is all I can say.
+I glance over at the drinks cabinet – I mean, a drinks cabinet, a mahogany drinks cabinet, who on earth did they think I was? – and I wonder whether I should have a quick shot of something before leaving, although I know this is certain to be completely pointless.
+I eye the rather dispiriting selection, if you’ll pardon the pun: blended whisky, nondescript gin, random vodka and a bottle of dark something I’ve never investigated.
 I settle for the vodka, of which I pour a generous measure in one of the fussy cut-glass tumblers neatly arranged on the little shelf.
 I knock it back.
 A slight tingle, a minor burn in my throat, a brief feeling in my head like I’m floating along… then nothing.
 Straight back to how I was before.

-Damned automatic regeneration.
-Makes it so hard to get even remotely fucked up.
 I finish my cigarette, locate my shades in the kitchen then return to the wardrobe to grab the geeky blazer – I’m thinking the record-shop nerd look might soften a few of Lennon’s famous edges – and stride to my front door.
 As usual, I stop at the picture I’ve stuck to the wall.
 A girl’s face, hand-drawn, using some old coloured pencils I found in one of the bedroom cupboards.
 I was never any good at drawing, and the general rule is: everything I used to be crap at, I’m still crap at.
-But drawing is the one area where I’d have welcomed an exception: I could reproduce in glorious Pencilcolor, from memory, the places I’ll never see again, and the faces I guess I won’t see for quite a while.
-All for myself to mope at when I’m feeling particularly down in the dumps.
-But I can’t.
+But drawing is the one area where I’d have welcomed an exception.
 To say my drawings are childlike would be of considerable insult to most children I ever knew.
-This sketch hanging next to my front door is supposed to be a portrait of Saff, who is a pretty girl, but for some reason I’ve made her look like she’s recovering from major facial surgery.
-But I managed to get the eyes right.
+This sketch hanging next to my front door is supposed to be a portrait of Saff: a pretty girl, but for some reason I’ve made her look like she’s recovering from major facial surgery.
+But I got the eyes right.
 Every day I stare into her dreamy hazelnut eyes for a few moments before I leave the house.
 I kid myself that she’s aware of me doing this, and that maybe she’s doing something similar, and that it’s keeping us connected somehow.
 Sad, isn’t it?
 And we’re not supposed to feel sad.
 But I do anyway.

 ‘Have a good day, Saffy,’ I mutter, then wander outside.